Advice on Pet Transportation New York City

-Summer is going to be here soon, that means trips to Long Island, New Jersey, and points upstate for many New Yorkers.
+Memorial Day has finally arrived!
+The unofficial start of summer means trips to Long Island, New Jersey, and points upstate for many New Yorkers with their dogs.

 Getting Out of Town